openluckteam/openluck-docs/README.md

 The OpenLuck protocol is not formally audited.
 It may be vulnerable to bugs or exploits.
 {% endhint %}

-Building The Most Creative and Liquid Cross-Chain NFT Marketplace.
+The First Web3 Cross-Chain NFT Liquidity Marketplace.

 _Unlock the ultimate cross-chain liquidity of NFT_